 How does this online course work?

-We will email you links to the pre-recorded videos and our recording of the scenes to work from on Friday June 25th.
-You then have until the following Friday to work through the tasks.
-On Friday July 3rd you will be sent a link to join the live session with Gary.
+The day beforehand you will be sent a link to join the live session with Gary.
 Ideally you will set up your space to paint alongside Gary in this session.
-But if you can’t make it you can do this in your own time from the recording we send you afterwards.
+But if you can’t make it, you can watch later using the recording we send you afterwards.

 You can put questions to the tutor at this session using the online chat function.
-As we record the sessions you can watch on demand, as often as you like, for up to a month after.
-You will also have access to the pre-recorded videos for up to a month after the course finishes.
+As we record the sessions you can watch on demand, as often as you like, for up to six months after the course finishes.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.

 Do I need a webcam/any equipment.